nhatofo/casting_agency/README.md

 ### `DELETE /actors/<int:id>`

-Delete a actor from the database.
+Delete a actor from the db.

 Response: